livseibert5/SlogoParser/README.md

 one of us work on commands and one of us work on the parser, but we ended up collaborating on most pieces of the back end.

+Rachel - I worked on the backend of the project with Livia.
+I collaborate with her on any issues she was having with the parser and also worked on the commands, handlers and rest of backend.

 ### Resources Used

 [Reflections](https://docs.oracle.com/javase/tutorial/reflect/index.html)